qcrao/image-tools/README.md

 ## Feedback and Support

-If you encounter any issues or have suggestions for improvement, please file an issue on the GitHub repository or contact the developer.
+If you encounter any issues or have suggestions for improvement, please file an issue on the GitHub repository or contact the developer by email at qcrao@gmail.com.